homiedopie/beberlei.de/2015/06/12/the_containertest.rst

         }
     }

-Whenever you create or modify I service check the ContainerTest if its already guarded by a test.
+Whenever you create or modify a service check the ContainerTest if its already guarded by a test.
 Add a test if necesary and then make the change.
 It's as easy as that.